 The efferent pathways of the cerebellum pass from the cerebellar nuclei to the thalamus, the vestibularis nuclei, the nucleus ruber and the formatio reticularis.

-Mostly fibres from a specific, functional unit of the cerebellum end at the respective cerebellar nuclei, whereby the fibres originate in the cerebellar cortex and inhibit the cerebellar nuclei.
+Usually, fibers from a specific, functional unit of the cerebellum end at the respective cerebellar nuclei, whereby the fibers originate in the cerebellar cortex and inhibit the cerebellar nuclei.
 The afferent pathways to the cerebellar cortex, in turn, have an excitatory effect on the cerebellar nuclei.

 The tractus cerebellothalamicus and the tractus cerebellorubralis pass through the pedunculus cerebellaris superior.

-Due to its origins in the nucleus dentatus, the tractus cerebellothalamicus is also referred to as the tractus dentatothalamicus, whereby its fibres primarily extend to the nucleus ventralis lateralis of the thalamus.
-On the way they pass onto the contralateral side immediately after entering the tegmentum.
-From the thalamus, the information continues to the motor cortex.
+Due to its origins in the nucleus dentatus, the tractus cerebellothalamicus is also referred to as the tractus dentatothalamicus, whereby its fibers primarily extend to the nucleus ventralis lateralis of the thalamus.
+On the way, they pass onto the contralateral side, immediately after entering the tegmentum.
+From the thalamus, the information continues on to the motor cortex.